TERREMEMBER/znbase/docs/content/v2.0/manage/backup-restore/back-up-data.md

   </li>
 </ul>

-YugabyteDB is designed for reliability, providing high fault tolerance and redundancy.
-Many YSQL applications do not require backups, except for disaster recovery needs or to create YugabyteDB clusters for development and testing.
-When you need backups, YugabyteDB provides two utilities, `ysql_dump` and `ysql_dumpall`, to back up databases.
+ZNbaseDB is designed for reliability, providing high fault tolerance and redundancy.
+Many YSQL applications do not require backups, except for disaster recovery needs or to create ZNbaseDB clusters for development and testing.
+When you need backups, ZNbaseDB provides two utilities, `ysql_dump` and `ysql_dumpall`, to back up databases.

 ## Back up a single database

-The YugabyteDB [`ysql_dump`](../../../admin/ysql-dump) backup utility, derived from PostgreSQL `pg_dump`, can be used to extract a single YugabyteDB database into a SQL script file.  `ysql_dump` will make a consistent backup for a database, even if it is being used concurrently, and does not block other database users (readers or writers).
+The ZNbaseDB [`ysql_dump`](../../../admin/ysql-dump) backup utility, derived from PostgreSQL `pg_dump`, can be used to extract a single ZNbaseDB database into a SQL script file.  `ysql_dump` will make a consistent backup for a database, even if it is being used concurrently, and does not block other database users (readers or writers).

 The SQL script dump is a plain-text file that include the SQL statements required to restore the database to the state it was in at the time it was saved.
 To restore a database from the SQL script file, use [`ysqlsh`](../../../admin/ysqlsh).
-For details on restoring an individual YugabyteDB database, see [Restore data](../restore-data).
+For details on restoring an individual ZNbaseDB database, see [Restore data](../restore-data).

-To back up all of the databases in a YugabyteDB universe or cluster, including metadata (roles, sequences, and other database objects), use the `ysql_dumpall` utility.
+To back up all of the databases in a ZNbaseDB universe or cluster, including metadata (roles, sequences, and other database objects), use the `ysql_dumpall` utility.

-To back up a single database, from your YugabyteDB home directory, run the `ysql_dump` command, specifying the database to be backed up.
+To back up a single database, from your ZNbaseDB home directory, run the `ysql_dump` command, specifying the database to be backed up.

 ```sh
 $ ./postgres/bin/ysql_dump -d <db-name> > <backup-file>